 Women are paid less because management has a preset notion that she will leave the job after having children or marriage.

-While harassment, bullying etc. are vivid acts in offices, lower pay scale is something that kills the confidence of a female employee from inside.
+While harassment, bullying etc. are vivid acts in offices, the lower pay scale is something that kills the confidence of a female employee from inside.

 Employers should ensure that equal wages are paid to women employees without gender discrimination.

 4. Safety and Security: